PeterCamilleri/CX16/utilities/branches/README.md

 omissions.
 Other 8-bit microprocessors, notably the 6809, expand on this basic set with several improvements:

-**Long Branches** The standard branch instruction only has an 8-bit range.
+**Long Branches:** The standard branch instruction only has an 8-bit range.
 This means that it can only reach so far before you encounter the following error:

     mysh>ca65 -l tools\too_far.lst tools\too_far.a65